cs3org/OCM-API/IETF-RFC.md

     Page to facilitate the Invite flow.
 * OPTIONAL: criteria (array of string) - The criteria for accepting a Share Creation Notification.
-          As all Receiving Servers should require the use of TLS in API calls, it is not necessary to expose that as a criterium.
+          As all Receiving Servers SHOULD require the use of TLS in API calls, it is not necessary to expose that as a criterium.
           Example: `["http-request-signatures", "code"]`.
 The array MAY
           include for instance:
     * `"http-request-signatures"` - to indicate that API requests without http signatures will be rejected.
     * `"code"` - to indicate that API requests without code will be rejected (i.e.  the `sharedSecret` in the protocol details will be ignored).
-    * `"denylist"` - some servers may be blocked based on their IP address
+    * `"denylist"` - some servers MAY be blocked based on their IP address
-    * `"allowlist"` - unknown servers may be blocked based on their IP address
+    * `"allowlist"` - unknown servers MAY be blocked based on their IP address
-    * `"invite"` - an invite must have been exchanged between the sender and the receiver before a Share Creation Notification can be sent
+    * `"invite"` - an invite MUST have been exchanged between the sender and the receiver before a Share Creation Notification can be sent

 * OPTIONAL: publicKey (object) - The signatory used to sign outgoing request to confirm its origin.
             The signatory is optional, but if present, it MUST contain two string fields, `id` and `publicKeyPem`.
             properties: